Great Recession: United States policy responses

 The U.S. government passed the Emergency Economic Stabilization Act of 2008 (EESA or TARP) during October 2008.
 This law included $700 billion in funding for the "Troubled Assets Relief Program" (TARP).
 Following a model initiated by the United Kingdom bank rescue package, $205 billion was used in the Capital Purchase Program to lend funds to banks in exchange for dividend-paying preferred stock.

 On February 17, 2009, U.S. President Barack Obama signed the American Recovery and Reinvestment Act of 2009, an $787 billion stimulus package with a broad spectrum of spending and tax cuts.
 Over $75 billion of the package was specifically allocated to programs which help struggling homeowners.
 This program was referred to as the Homeowner Affordability and Stability Plan.

 The U.S. Federal Reserve (central bank) lowered interest rates and significantly expanded the money supply to help address the crisis.
 The New York Times reported in February 2013 that the Fed continued to support the economy with various monetary stimulus measures: "The Fed, which has amassed almost $3 trillion in Treasury and mortgage-backed securities to promote more borrowing and lending, is expanding those holdings by $85 billion a month until it sees clear improvement in the labor market.
 It plans to hold short-term interest rates near zero even longer, at least until the unemployment rate falls below 6.5 percent."

+The U.S. Federal reserve established some swap agreements to help banks' liquidity crisis, although this emergency liquidity only benefitted a dozen countries and excluded most developing economies.

 Asia-Pacific policy responses

 On September 15, 2008, China cut its interest rate for the first time since 2002.
 Indonesia reduced its overnight rate, at which commercial banks can borrow overnight funds from the central bank, by two percentage points to 10.25 percent.
 The Reserve Bank of Australia injected nearly $1.5 billion into the banking system, nearly three times as much as the market's estimated requirement.
 The Reserve Bank of India added almost $1.32 billion, through a refinance operation, its biggest in at least a month.

-On November 9, 2008, the Chinese economic stimulus program, a RMB¥ 4 trillion ($586 billion) stimulus package, was announced by the central government of the People's Republic of China in its biggest move to stop the global financial crisis from hitting the world's second largest economy.
+On November 9, 2008, the Chinese economic stimulus program, a RMB¥ 4 trillion ($586 billion) stimulus package, was announced by the central government of the People's Republic of China in its biggest move to stop the 2008 financial crisis from affecting the world's second largest economy.
 A statement on the government's website said the State Council had approved a plan to invest 4 trillion yuan ($586 billion) in infrastructure and social welfare by the end of 2010.
 The stimulus package was invested in key areas such as housing, rural infrastructure, transportation, health and education, environment, industry, disaster rebuilding, income-building, tax cuts, and finance.
+China's massive stimulus was also an important contributor to overall global recovery.
+In addition to helping stabilize the global economy, China's stimulus and also provided an opportunity for China to retool its domestic infrastructure.